brycewray/hugo-site/content/posts/2023/05/cloudflare-pages-more-attractive-home-hugo-sites/index.md

 So, as I mentioned earlier: when I learned last summer about what ended up being the CFP v2 build image, I [requested](https://github.com/cloudflare/pages-build-image/discussions/1#discussioncomment-3080730) that the Embedded Dart Sass binary be part of that image, with the version specifiable through use of an environment variable.
 And it's my pleasure to tell you that v2 **will** provide that option, through an `EMBEDDED_DART_SASS_VERSION` env var.
 It works like a dream, just as does the Hugo/Embedded Dart Sass combo on one's local machine.

+**Update, 2023-05-23**: I don't yet know how CFP will address the Sass project's [breaking change in how Embedded Dart Sass is packaged](https://sass-lang.com/blog/rfc-embedded-protocol-2).
+{.box}

 *"But there's more."*

 ## Deep-cloning of your repo